 View the entire family of Evoluent models. including the most recent addition to the Evoluent family, the VerticalMouse D, now available in Small, Medium and Large as well as both Wired and Wireless.

 Comfortable and Easy to Use

 - The VerticalMouse C features contoured sculpting that offers users with average to large size hands both comfort and support.
 The fully programmable buttons are optimally placed, eliminating finger stretching and contortions.

 Maintains Blood Flow through the Wrist

-- Conventional horizontal mice cause your forearm to twist away from its natural position, which can reduce blood flow, contort muscles into awkward positions and increase the rate of fatigue.
+- Conventional horizontal mice cause the forearm to twist away from its natural position, which can reduce blood flow, contort muscles into awkward positions and increase the rate of fatigue.
 For many, this can result in discomfort and pain while mousing.
-A "vertical" mouse encourages users to maintain a neutral wrist alignment which can reduce or eliminate potential circulation restrictions.
+A "vertical" mouse encourages maintenance of a neutral wrist alignment that can reduce or eliminate potential circulation restrictions.